 Carpal Tunnel syndrome (CTS)

-Carpal tunnel syndrome (CTS) is a medical condition due to compression of the median nerve as it travels through the wrist at the carpal tunnel.
-The main symptoms are pain, numbness, and tingling, in the thumb, index finger, middle finger, and the thumb side of the ring fingers.
+A medical condition due to compression of the median nerve as it travels through the wrist at the carpal tunnel.
+The main symptoms are pain, numbness, and tingling commonly found in the thumb, index finger, middle finger, and the thumb side of the ring fingers.

-Tendon repair is surgery done to treat a torn or otherwise damaged tendon.
-Tendons are the soft, band-like tissues that connect muscles to bone.
+Tendon Repair, A surgery done to treat a torn or damaged tendon.
+Tendons are the soft, band-like tissues that connects muscles to bone.
 When the muscles contract, the tendons pull the bones and cause the joints to move.
-When tendon damage occurs, movement may be seriously limited.
-The damaged area may feel weak or painful.
-Tendon repair surgery may be helpful for people who have tendon injuries that are making it difficult for them to move a joint or are very painful.
+When tendon damage occurs, movement may be gravely limited, the damaged area may feel weak or painful.
+Tendon repair surgery may be helpful for people who have tendon injuries that are making it difficult for them to move a joint or are excruciating painful.